Palm, Inc.: Acquisition by HP and demise

-Following the resignation of Apotheker and his replacement by Meg Whitman, it was announced in December 2011 that an open source version of much of WebOS would be created.
+Following Apotheker's resignation and his replacement by Meg Whitman, it was announced in December 2011 that an open source version of much of WebOS would be created.
 Shortly afterward, Jon Rubinstein, along with a number of other senior Palm staff members, began to leave HP.
 On 15 August 2012, it was revealed that HP had re-organized the remaining WebOS team as a unit known as "Gram", made up of the remaining components of Palm.
 In February 2013, HP announced that it had sold the WebOS team, along with a license to the WebOS source code, documentation, and underlying patents, to LG Electronics.
 LG planned to primarily use the WebOS platform for its smart TV products, rather than on mobile devices, but did not rule out the possibility.

 TCL ownership, new device

 On 30 December 2014, it was reported that in October 2014, HP had sold the Palm trademark and related intellectual properties to Wide Progress Global Limited, a shelf company controlled by Nicolas Zibell — a regional president of TCL Corporation, which markets Android smartphones under the Alcatel brand.
 At the same time, it was discovered that the former Palm.com redirected to a new site; the site displayed a "coming soon" page with the previous orange Palm logo, and the slogan "Smart move", which is also the slogan used by Alcatel OneTouch.

 TCL publicly confirmed its acquisition of the Palm brand on 6 January 2015, stating that it planned to "re-create" the company with a new team based in Silicon Valley, and incorporate crowdsourcing into its product development.

 On 15 October 2018, a new Palm companion device was unveiled, which is manufactured by a new Palm-branded startup company from California that is financially backed by TCL and basketball player Stephen Curry.
 It is an "ultra-mobile", Android-based device designed to serve as a smaller, simplified companion to a larger smartphone.
 The new device was announced as being exclusive to Verizon Wireless, only available as an add-on to an existing or new device plan.